 Security-Enhanced Linux (SELinux) can be enabled on selected nodes.
-On a standard Linux operating system where SELinux is enabled, it is typically initialized in the kernel during the execution of the init script inside the initrd when booting from a hard drive.
-However, in the case of nodes provisioned by Bright Cluster Manager, via PXE boot, the SELinux initialization occurs at the very end of the node installer phase.
+If SELinux is enabled on a standard Linux operating system, then it is typically initialized in the kernel when booting from a hard drive.
+However, in the case of nodes provisioned by NVIDIA Bright Cluster Manager, via PXE boot, the SELinux initialization occurs at the very end of the node installer phase.

 SELinux is disabled by default because its security policies are typically customized to the needs of the organization using it.
-The administrator is therefore the one who must decide on appropriate access control security policies.
-When creating such custom policies special care should be taken that the cmd process is executed in, ideally, an unconfined context.
+The administrator must therefore decide on appropriate access control security policies.
+When creating such custom policies, special care should be taken that the cmd process is executed in, ideally, an unconfined context.